 The preliminary results of a large U.S. government-sponsored study released on Friday, September 11, 2015, reported that using a combination of medicines to reduce systolic pressure to a target of 120 versus 140 cut the rate of heart attacks, strokes and heart failure by almost a third and the risk of death by nearly a quarter.

 Systolic blood pressure, the arterial pressure when the heart contracts, is the top number in a blood pressure reading.
-High blood pressure is widely considered a leading risk factor for heart disease, kidney failure and other health problems.
-Many of these health issues can cause death or increase the risk of the need of Long Term Health Care.
+High blood pressure is widely considered a leading risk factor for heart disease, kidney failure, and other health problems.
+Many of these health issues can cause death or increase the risk of the need for Long Term Health Care.

 The vast majority of blood pressure medicines from a variety of classes are available as inexpensive generics.
 The classes include angiotensin receptor blockers, or ARBs, such as Novartis' Diovan, calcium channel blockers, like Pfizer's Norvasc, ACE inhibitors, including Pfizer's Altace, and diuretics, such as Merck's Hyzaar.

 Doctors on a conference call to discuss the study said blood pressure of 120 over 80 was seen as desirable, but that 140/90 was a commonly used target.
 They also noted that there is no real consensus, which was a reason for conducting the trial.